 For line features, only simple symbols with basic color and line width properties are supported; advanced effects such as dashes and arrows and multilevel or layered symbols are not supported.

-Point features will export the current symbol and use a .png to display the symbol.
+Point features will export the current symbol and use a .png file to display the symbol.
 3D symbols and other complex identifiers are not supported.

 For polygon features, only simple color fills with simple line borders are supported; no patterned, hatching, or gradient fills are supported, and the same rules for lines apply to polygon borders.
 If you require more than simple symbols for your features, use the Return single composite image parameter of the Layer To KML tool to convert the symbolized features into a raster image that maintains complex symbology.